-What is the best Nikon camera for photographing wildlife?
+What is the best Nikon camera for photographing wildlife in 2024?
 Since “wildlife” encompasses so many things, from birds to lions and everything in between, it’s a hard question to answer.
 If you ask a random wildlife photographer which feature is most important to them, one might say autofocus while another might say lens selection or even weather sealing.
 But for those of you who are getting into wildlife photography and want help choosing a camera – or for established wildlife photographers who want to validate their choices/yell at me in the comments – I’ve ranked Nikon’s best cameras for wildlife photography here for your consideration.

 #1: Nikon Z8

 The Nikon Z8 is Nikon’s latest stacked-sensor action camera and it’s hardly a surprise that it’s #1.

 When I first wrote this article, I put the Nikon Z9 first.
 However, for most people choosing between the Z9 and the Z8, I think the Z8 makes more sense.
 You can see that the Z8 and the Z9 have very similar specifications in our comparison article.